om2-ws22/website/docs/course-schedule.md

 This overview will be updated as the semester progresses.
 :::

+For a semester overview, take a look at the [course-overview](../docs/course-overview.md).

 |		|	Week	|	Nr.	|	Date	|	Topic	|	Prepare	|	Resources	|	AE	|	HW	|	Exam	|
 |	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|	---	|